What do employers need to know about the PPP loan forgiveness application?

 Q: How do you calculate your “Cash Compensation” for each applicable period for each employee?

 Bob Luttrell: You have to start by figuring out what payroll costs are included.
-And payroll costs are paid on the day paychecks are delivered to the employee or the day when the employer originates, initiates transaction to pay the employee.
+And payroll costs are paid on the day paychecks are delivered to the employee or the day when the employer originates an ACH transaction to pay the employee.
 Now it’s not clear whether that’s an ACH transaction that the employer originates or whether it’s one that pays the employee.
-So if you have a payroll company in between, it appears that it’s gonna be when the payroll company makes the transfer to the employee’s account as the day on which those payroll expenses are paid.
+So if you have a payroll company in between, it appears that it’s going to be when the payroll company makes the transfer to the employee’s account as the day on which those payroll expenses are paid.
 The other issue is when are those costs incurred.
 And they’re incurred the day they’re earned.
 And since we’re talking about forgiveness, they’re eligible for forgiveness if they’re paid on the next pay period.
 Maximum compensation for any employee is capped at $15,385 over the eight-week period.
 That’s equivalent to an annual salary of $100,000, so any salaries above that are not included.
 And then there is a Schedule A Worksheet, table one in the application form.
 So when you start gathering your payroll costs and gathering your information for EFTs, which we’ll discuss in a minute, it’s better if you use that table each time because then you’ll have all of the information collected in a place where you can then transfer it to the application.
-As I said, you’re also gonna need an average FTE for each employee.
-The SBA has decided that we’re gonna work on employee-only basis, and there are two ways to do that.
+As I said, you’re also going to need an average FTE for each employee.
+The SBA has decided that we’re going to work on employee-only basis, and there are two ways to do that.
 First, full-time employees are one FTE.
 For each part-time employee, you can take the number of paid hours a week, divide by 40, round to the nearest tenth, and use that number.
 Or you can take a one for full-time employees and .5 for all part-time employees who work less than full time.
 You can calculate it both ways, figure out what’s the most desirable result.

 Q: How should you pick a “reference period” and “forgiveness calculation period” for payroll costs?

 Bob Luttrell: You have several options about which periods to use, and you can pick the most favorable period for your calculation.
-So you have now all the information necessary to calculate that information, and so you want to do that, as I said, in the table so you can look at ’em across periods.
-The known forgiveness amount is gonna be reduced proportionately by any reduction in FTE between whatever reference periods you choose and what the covered period or the alternative payroll-covered period.
-So you’re gonna have all these laid out in front of you.
-So you’re gonna compare the FTE and the reference period to the covered period.
+So you have now all the information necessary to calculate that information, and so you want to do that, as I said, in the table so you can look at them across periods.
+The loan forgiveness amount is going to be reduced proportionately by any reduction in FTE between whatever reference periods you choose and what the covered period or the alternative payroll-covered period.
+So you’re going to have all these laid out in front of you.
+So you’re going to compare the FTE and the reference period to the covered period.
 If they are the same or they’ve increased over that time, there’s no reduction based on FTE.
 If they have decreased, then the forgiveness amount decreases proportionately.
 And the loan forgiveness amount will be reduced by certain reductions in salary or hours.
-There’s an SBA method of calculation for each employee that’s set out in the application, and you’re just gonna have to go through the math for each employee.
+There’s an SBA method of calculation for each employee that’s set out in the application, and you’re just going to have to go through the math for each employee.
 That’s a relatively clear calculation method.
 Then, if you have a biweekly or more frequent pay period, you may be able to compare FTE over the alternative payroll-covered period.
 So then you get the covered period or the alternative payroll-covered period, and you compare those to the reference periods, and you figure out which of those two seem to work better.
 You get the more favorable of the two.
 So you have to go through this same process of calculating FTEs for the alternative payroll coverage period and then you just choose the best.
 The downside is that if the alternative payroll-covered period is chosen, then you have to use that in calculation of FTE and salary and hour wage reduction.
 So you need to calculate them both on the same basis.

 Q: How do you calculate reductions in eligible forgiveness amount?

-Rich Johnson: So, for the reduction we’re gonna look at a couple of different things.
+Rich Johnson: So, for the reduction we’re going to look at a couple of different things.
 You’re going to compare your full-time employees for periods prior to COVID-19 to the full-time employees you had during COVID-19.
-And there’s a calculation and the SBA has provided some information for how we should do that.
-That is going to be based on actual employees as opposed to strictly on an average basis, and fired, furloughed, departed employees will be counted for this unless you during the covered period that they decline or the voluntarily resigned, fired for cause, and that position wasn’t filled by another employee.
+And there’s a calculation, and the SBA has provided some information for how we should do that.
+That is going to be based on actual employees as opposed to strictly on an average basis, and fired, furloughed, departed employees will be counted for this unless during the covered period that they decline or they voluntarily resigned, they were fired for cause, and that position wasn’t filled by another employee.
 There is a safe harbor, and there’s more information on that safe harbor on our website if you wanna take a look at that there.
 It’s probably a little bit more in-depth than we have time for here today.
 In addition to a reduction related to full-time employees, there’s also a reduction if employees have had their salary reduced.
 And again, that’s something that you can find some more information about on our website.

 Q: What else do I need to do to complete this process?